foo123/Contemplate/manual.md

 * *%endblock()*  End of block definition/override

-* *%htmlselect(data, options)*  render a select box from given data with given options (shorthand construct to render a select box)
-* *%htmltable(data, options)*  render a table from given data with given options (shorthand construct to render a table)

 ###Differences between 'include' and 'template' directives
 The main difference is that __include__ will actually copy the subtemplate contents inside the calling template (thus only one final template is generated).
 This is similar to PHP's _include_ directive.